jomarberdejo/jomarberdejo/README.md

 # 👋 Hello, I'm Jomar Berdejo - Aspiring Web Developer 👨‍💻

-Welcome to my GitHub profile!
-I'm passionate about building interactive, user friendly and functional websites.
+Pssionate about building interactive, user friendly and functional websites.

 ## 👀 What I'm into
-- 💻 Currently exploring the realms of:
+- 💻 Currently deepen my knowledge of the following:
   - React JS
   - Mongo DB